hkust-comp4981-di2-2023/rocksdb/README.md

-## HKUST COMP 4981 Final Year Project (2023-24): Learned Indexes for Commercial Database
+## HKUST COMP 4981 Final Year Project (2023-24): Learned Indexes for Commercial Databases

 This repository contains source code of RocksDB and the implementation of our learned index, Sherry.